 If your second test result is negative, staff will direct you to a test site for another coronavirus test.
-Once your negative test has been confirmed, you’ll receive a certificate and will be free to continue your journey.
+Once your negative test has been confirmed, you’ll receive proof and will be free to continue your journey.

 If your second test result is positive, you’ll have to self-isolate at the hotel for 10 days.
-After 10 days, you’ll receive a certificate to show you have completed your isolation period and will be free to continue your journey.
+After 10 days, you’ll receive proof to show you have completed your isolation period and will be free to continue your journey.